In this article:

 If it is a varying amount, enter the amount of the cost in any month in which you incur it:

-- Click Save & Exit:
+- Click Create & Exit:

 Editing a direct cost